nixworks/public/news/2011/10/26/index.md

 ##### India
 ### [Indian superhero film "Ra.One", the most expensive Bollywood film to date, is released to coincide with the Hindu festival of Diwali. ](/news/2011/10/26/indian-superhero-film-ra-one-the-most-expensive-bollywood-film-to-date-is-released-to-coincide-with-the-hindu-festival-of-diwali.md)
-_Context: Diwali, Ra.One, Hindu, India, Bollywood_
+_Context: India, Ra.One, Diwali, Hindu, Bollywood_

-##### coroner
+##### Coroner
 ### [A coroner finds that the death of British soul singer Amy Winehouse in July was caused by alcohol poisoning. ](/news/2011/10/26/a-coroner-finds-that-the-death-of-british-soul-singer-amy-winehouse-in-july-was-caused-by-alcohol-poisoning.md)
-_Context: Amy Winehouse, coroner, soul music, British, alcohol poisoning_
+_Context: alcohol poisoning, soul music, Amy Winehouse, British, coroner_

-##### composite
+##### Composite
 ### [The composite-bodied Boeing 787 Dreamliner makes its first commercial flight with All Nippon Airways, flying between Tokyo and Hong Kong. ](/news/2011/10/26/the-composite-bodied-boeing-787-dreamliner-makes-its-first-commercial-flight-with-all-nippon-airways-flying-between-tokyo-and-hong-kong.md)
-_Context: All Nippon Airways, Hong Kong, 787 Dreamliner, Tokyo, composite_
+_Context: All Nippon Airways, composite, Tokyo, 787 Dreamliner, Hong Kong_

 ##### Tsuyoshi Kikukawa
 ### [Tsuyoshi Kikukawa resigns as the President and Chairman of Olympus Corporation, as financial and law enforcement bodies in Japan, the United States and the United Kingdom investigate the optical equipment company's acquisitions in recent years. ](/news/2011/10/26/tsuyoshi-kikukawa-resigns-as-the-president-and-chairman-of-olympus-corporation-as-financial-and-law-enforcement-bodies-in-japan-the-united.md)
-_Context: Japan, Olympus Corp, United Kingdom, United States, Tsuyoshi Kikukawa_
+_Context: United Kingdom, Tsuyoshi Kikukawa, United States, Japan, Olympus Corp_

 ##### Mexico
 ### [Residents in the Mexican city of Cancun brace for Hurricane Rina, which is expected to make landfall on Thursday. ](/news/2011/10/26/residents-in-the-mexican-city-of-cancaon-brace-for-hurricane-rina-which-is-expected-to-make-landfall-on-thursday.md)
-_Context: Mexico, Hurricane Rina, Cancun_
+_Context: Cancun, Hurricane Rina, Mexico_

 ##### Turkey
 ### [The search for survivors of the Van earthquake in eastern Turkey enters its third day, with 459 confirmed deaths and over 1,300 injured. ](/news/2011/10/26/the-search-for-survivors-of-the-van-earthquake-in-eastern-turkey-enters-its-third-day-with-459-confirmed-deaths-and-over-1-300-injured.md)